vproxy-tools/panama-native-interface/README.md

 To compile your project with the `Feature` class, you should use `GraalVM for JDK 21` instead of a traditional JDK.
 You could also use the native image sdk: `org.graalvm.sdk:nativeimage:+` instead of changing the JDK.

+Another (maybe better) way of managing the dependencies is to use [the mock version graal sdk](https://github.com/vproxy-tools/graal-sdk-mock):

+* for compiling, add dependency `compileOnly 'io.vproxy:graal-sdk-mock-nativeimage:+'`
+* for running, add dependency `runtimeOnly 'io.vproxy:graal-sdk-mock-runtime:+'`

+The mock library provides all necessary types and members for `Panama Native Interface` generated graal related classes.
+Detailed information can be found in [the repo](https://github.com/vproxy-tools/graal-sdk-mock).

 As for now `(2023-10-09)` the graal native-image doesn't support Panama upcall yet.
 But `Panama Native Interface` provides the upcall support based on graal c native features:
 Add compilation flag `-fgraal-c-entrypoint-literal-upcall` on the command line, or call